ftCLI/FoundryTools/README.md

 cd foundrytools

 # create new virtual environment named e.g. ftcli-venv, or whatever you prefer:
-python -m venv ftcli-venv
+python -m venv foundrytools-venv

 # to activate the virtual environment in macOS and Linux, do:
-. ftcli-venv/bin/activate
+. foundrytools-venv/bin/activate

 # to activate the virtual environment in Windows, do:
-ftcli-venv\Scripts\activate.bat
+foundrytools-venv\Scripts\activate.bat

 # install in 'editable' mode
 python -m pip install -e .